-MTR - The centrepiece of the MTR version of a CP is answering and presenting this question.
+MTR - The centrepiece of a Mid-Term Review version of a CP is answering and presenting this question.
+When the Mid-Term Review CP is written the logframe should be reviewed to update the project activities, milestones and OVIs.
 Priorities will need to have been established by the MTR about which research products, in which formats, for which communication stakeholders, can realistically be delivered to best meet the projects objectives.

-When the MTR CP is written the logframe should be reviewed to update the project activities, milestones and OVIs
+A synthesis of the assessment of applying Q7 should be included in the MTR CP using a table or tables based on those given in Part 2.

-Part 2 Examples Table 11 Example of a table showing initial decisions on which media and channels will be used in relation to specific communication stakeholders, communication objectives and indicative research products.
-Table 12 The table shows the material that will be produced, or the communication activity that will take place for each stakeholder group and research output Part 3 Resources: 4, 5, 6, 13, 14
+Table 11 Example of a table showing initial decisions on ... media and channels

+Table 12 The table shows the material ... or the communication activity

+Part 3 Resources: 4, 5, 6, 13, 14

-Q8 How will the project team ensure that communication materials are useful (e.g. contain relevant information), usable (e.g. in a language they understand) and accessible (e.g. at a suitable time and place) for those with whom you wish to communicate during and after the project?
+How will the project team ensure that communication materials are useful (e.g. contain relevant information), usable (e.g. in a language they understand) and accessible (e.g. at a suitable time and place) for those with whom project teams wish to communicate during and after the project?